wkolowski/Type-Theory-Wishlist/README.md

 Using copattern syntax when defining inductive types should be very useful whenever a constructor has a lot of arguments, or argument names are very long, or when we just want to make these definitions a bit more readable.

+**Status: since copattern syntax is already available for defining records, I don't see any problems with allowing it to define constructor arguments.
+Implementing it should probably be very easy.**

+#### Single-argument constructors

 ```
 Sum (A B : Type) : Type
 | inl of A